jiinjeong/computer-graphics/README.md

 # computer-graphics
-2D and 3D computer graphics assignments using WebGL (JavaScript)
+2D and 3D computer graphics assignments using WebGL/JavaScript